Crazy for You (Hedley song)

 "Crazy for You" is a song recorded by Canadian pop rock band Hedley for their fifth studio album, Wild Life (2013).
-It was made available for purchase on iTunes on October 22, 2013 as a promotional single supporting pre-orders of the album.
-The song was released as the second official single off the album on January 20, 2014 through Universal Music Canada.
+It was made available for purchase on iTunes on October 22, 2013, as a promotional single supporting pre-orders of the album.
+The song was released as the second official single off the album on January 20, 2014, through Universal Music Canada.
 It was a success in Canada, reaching the top 10 and selling over 166,000 copies.
 In the US, "Crazy for You" was served to hot adult contemporary radio through Capitol Records on March 17, 2014.

+Composition

+"Crazy for You" was written by Jacob Hoggard, Brian Howes and Jason Van Poederooyen.
+It was co-produced by Hoggard along with Howes.
+Lyrically, the song is a love song to a woman of questionable mental faculties.
+Musically, the track is described as disco, drawing comparisons to Daft Punk's "Get Lucky".
+Hoggard said the track was inspired by "old school Michael Jackson and Stevie Wonder."

 Music video

 The official music video for "Crazy for You" was directed by J. Lee Williams and Timur Musabay, and premiered on February 14, 2014.
-In the clip, the band members are locked in a psychiatric hospital, from which they escape and subsequently go on the run, whereupon they discover that the world outside is different than they remember.
-The video was nominated for the Post-Production Video of the Year at the 2014 MMVAs, but it lost to City and Colour's "Thirst".
+Inspired by the 1988 film They Live, it depicts the band members escaping a psychiatric hospital, only to find that the outside world is not as they remember.
+The video was nominated for Post-Production Video of the Year at the 2014 MMVAs, but lost to City and Colour's "Thirst".